 But the best was that we again ran into the torch runners, about 10 miles outside of St. Gen. We talked to some of the runners and the support people in those big vans.
 They were waiting for a runner to come in so they could take over.

 The town of St. Genevieve itself is small but noteworthy.
 Settled by the French in the mid-1700s, many of the original buildings still stand.
-The town was a contemporary of St. Louis and New Orleans [which kind of died on the vine].
+The town was a contemporary of St. Louis and New Orleans [but it kind of died on the vine].

 We are again splurging by staying at the Hotel St. Genevieve in the old part of the city.
 The old quarter is not exactly what I had expected (I was thinking of Jackson Square in New Orleans’ French Quarter), but it’s nice.
 We were too late arriving for much exploring, but hopefully we will check it out further tomorrow morning.
 I am extremely tired tonight.
 The day off in Carbondale seems to have done me more harm than good.

 View 1984 Bicycle Tour in a larger map